Bird watchers flock to this area for the variety of its native birds and seasonal migrants

 Wintering waterfowl and waders such as curlew, redshank, greenshank, golden plover, blacktailed godwit dunlin, knot and oystercatcher are common sights on the north of the the Lough and perhaps can be best appreciated from the comfortable hides in the Wildfowl & Wetland Trust’s Reserve and Visitor Centre at Castle Espie.
 Other good spots are the Floodgates at Newtownards, the Strangford Lough Lookout at Mount Stewart and Horse Island near KIrcubbin.

 The British Trust for Ornithology has a dedicated research and monitoring station on Lighthouse Island off the Irish Sea coast at Donaghadee.
 Here a large breeding colony of Manx Shearwater are ringed and their movements monitored.
 The Island is not generally open to the public but ornithologists may gain access by contacting the BTO.
-Boat trips are available to the other islands in the Copeland Islands group during the summer months.
+Boat trips are available around the islands in the Copeland Islands group during the summer months.

 The Irish Sea coast of the Peninsula provides good seabird watching opportunities.